floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/03-algorithms.typ

 // TODO

+#citeauthor(<mazlami_etal_2017>) use Kruskal's algorithm @algorithm_design to isolate microservice candidates.

 ==== Other algorithms
+// TODO: note about how most algorithms are single- or multi-objective optimization algorithms for graph clustering to find a Pareto-optimal solution

 The authors of #citeauthor(<quattrocchi_etal_2024>) incorporated a linear optimization solver in their tool to identify microservice candidates.